 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Anton, H., and C. Rorres.
 Student Solution Manual (to accompany) Elementary Linear Algebra with Applications, 9th ed.
 New York: Wiley.

-The course materials include a study guide, and a student manual.
+The online course materials include a study guide, and a student manual.

 Undergraduate Challenge for Credit Course Registration Form